matteoGuidotti/Video-Thumbnails-Maker/README.md

 #### GET localhost:5000/t/\[video_id\]?w=\[width\]&h=\[height\]
 Endpoint that sends to the client the thumbnail file for the video identified by video_id, with the
-        requested width and height using the request method GET.
+        requested width and height, using the request method GET.
 It returns error if the requested thumbnail is not in the filesystem.

 ## Possible improvements